 General Information About Ghost

-Ghost is a non-profit that is still in its infancy and still gaining its footing.
+Ghost is a non-profit that is still in its infancy and still gaining its footing as a free blogging platform.
 While I certainly wouldn’t recommend Ghost over WordPress as a free blogging site at this point, I would keep an eye out for what they’re doing.

 It also seems that they’re planning on changing the direction of their platform in upcoming months.